”TigerAI Guidelines

 • Verify any results through authoritative sources.

-• Consider legal, regulatory, and ethical obligations when using AI.
+• Consider legal, regulatory, ethical obligations and Clemson’s data classifications when using AI.

 • Be transparent in disclosing and citing the use of AI tools.